-4. Filing an Amending Map or Certificate of Correction with the County Recorder conclusively corrected and will impart constructive notice of all such corrections in the same manner as though set forth upon the original map.
+4. Filing an Amending Map or Certificate of Correction with the County Recorder

+The amending map or certificate of correction, certified and approved in accordance with Section 7018.3., above, shall be filed for record in the Office of the County Recorder.
+At that time, the original map will be deemed to have been conclusively corrected and will impart constructive notice of all such corrections in the same manner as though set forth upon the original map.
 Upon recordation of a certificate of correction, the County Recorder will transmit, within sixty (60) days of recording, a certified copy to the Director of Public Works who shall maintain an index of recorded certificates of correction.